From Hopelessness to Motivation to Success

 To overcome hopelessness you need to take action, which requires a degree of motivation, motivation that is lacking when you’re feeling hopeless.
 Here are some ways to get the motivation engine to start running:

-1) At a moment when you’re feeling relatively OK, take an inventory of what lifts your mood (if you’re down-in-the-dumps you’ll probably come up with next to nothing).
+- At a moment when you’re feeling relatively OK, take an inventory of what lifts your mood (if you’re down-in-the-dumps you’ll probably come up with next to nothing).
 Exercise has a proven physiological impact, as does meditation, but you may not be able to motivate yourself sufficiently to undertake these.
 But what about turning on a song that you love?
 Watching a movie that makes you feel good (preferably a comedy).
-Or, more actively, taking a walk in Rock Creek Park?
-Going to the zoo?
+Or, more actively, taking a walk in Rock Creek Park or going to the zoo?

 Now that you’ve managed to create a bit of motivation, what are some actions you can take to increase the odds of success in your job search?
 Here are just a few suggestions: